 - Workers who perform non-related jobs in close proximity to silica dust-generating operations

-How Crystalline Silica Can Endanger Workers
+How Silica Dust Can Endanger Workers

 When crystalline silica dust becomes airborne during the production, finishing, and installing of stone countertops, workers breathe in the very small crystalline silica particles.
 These particles become trapped in the lungs, causing their lungs to become scarred and inflamed.
 This reduces their ability to take in oxygen.
 Employees who inhale this toxic substance are in danger of developing these diseases: